A Short History of London Association’s Annual Banquet

 To Park Lane

 Construction of the Park Lane Hotel commenced in 1925 and was concluded two years later.
 It was the first hotel in London with a bathroom in every room.
 In Sir Nikolaus Pevsner’s architectural guides the ballroom is described as ‘…one of London’s best Art Deco spaces.
 Silver, mauve and pink colours; mushroom columns; scrolling and scalloped motifs.
 Decoration includes paintings…of nymphs and wild beasts.’
-Park Lane hotel has been home of the banquet ever since, with the exception of 1993 when it was held at the Grosvenor House Hotel.
+Park Lane Hotel has been the home of the banquet for most of the subsequent period..

 In 1935 The Undertakers’ Journal included a photograph of those gathered for the dinner on the 18 January.
 On this occasion Mr H Leverton was toastmaster.
 Regrettably, no pictures survive of the entertainers: Fragson and his cigarettes, and Avant Bros, the comedy acrobats.
-It would be the last time the event was held under the auspices of the London Centre of the BUA as at the conference at Southend in June of that year the name National Association of Funeral Directors was adopted.
-The ‘London Association of Funeral Directors’ was born.
+It would be the last time the event was held under the auspices of the London Centre of the BUA as, at the conference at Southend in June of that year, the name National Association of Funeral Directors was adopted and the ‘London Association of Funeral Directors’ was born.

 By 1950 attendances were back to their pre-war numbers.
-350 people joined London president W Durham Kenyon along with a fellow Londoner as national president, James James-Crook, while in 1953, the president’s wife, Mrs Harold Rivett encouraged some 300 diners to contribute to the National Flood Relief Fund which had hit in January. £37 10s was raised.
+350 people joined London president W Durham Kenyon along with a fellow Londoner as national president, James James-Crook, while in 1953, the president’s wife, Mrs Harold Rivett encouraged some 300 diners to contribute to the National Flood Relief Fund, responding to events of January that year.
 Deep snow greeted guests as they made their way to Park Lane for the 1958 dinner with Oliver Nodes as London president.
-The attendance record reached an all-time high in 1967 when 400 ‘…enjoyed a wonderful evening of good fellowship and good fun liberally laced with the generous hospitality for which the London Association in well-known.’
+The attendance record reached an all-time high in 1967 when 400 ‘…enjoyed a wonderful evening of good fellowship and good fun liberally laced with the generous hospitality for which the London Association is well-known.’

-One hundred years on the annual dinner (now described as the ‘LAFD Banquet and Ball’ rather than ‘Ladies’ Festival’) continues to occupy an important place in the Association’s calendar.
+Over a hundred years on, the annual dinner (now described as the ‘Annual Banquet and Ball’) continues to occupy an important place in the Association’s calendar.
 It is always well supported by the London membership along with members of the NAFD and guests from all over the country.